odukjung/Lazy-Pet-Skill/README.md

 # How To Use
 1. Summon companion
-2. use companion skill 1 time with manually
+2. Use companion skill 1 time with manually
-3. then next time it automatically use companion skill
+3. Then next time it automatically use companion skill

-** if change char or relog or Summon other companion let use companion skill 1 time with manually again
+** if (Change Char or Relog or Summon Other Companion) let use companion skill 1 time with manually again

 # Opcode for EU
 How to Add Opcode